dbgrigsby/Postr/README-dbg28.md

+# 2018-11-30
+    Add four new APIs with basic functions to the Task Processor Fix the long standing GUI-in-venv bugs
 # 2018-11-16
     Finished the listed Slack API Functionality as planned Additionally, I made the Task Processor work for the multiple APIs by fixing bugs, and did a demo with Reddit"